 Thomas J. Meloro is a partner in the New York intellectual property firm of Kenyon & Kenyon.
-Mr. Meloro's primary areas of practice are patent litigation and counseling, particularly in the pharmaceutical, biotechnology and other chemical arts, and in intellectual property licensing issues, both in the transactional and litigation contexts.
-Mr. Meloro's practice also includes patent prosecution, as well as litigation and counseling concerning trade secret, trademark and unfair competition issues.
-He also lectures on intellectual property and licensing issues.
+Mr. Meloro 's primary areas of practice are patent litigation and counseling, particularly in the pharmaceutical, biotechnology and other chemical arts, and in intellectual property licensing issues, both in the transactional and litigation contexts.
+Mr. Meloro 's practice also includes patent prosecution, as well as litigation and counseling concerning trade secret, trademark and unfair competition issues.
+He also lectures on intellectual property licensing and litigation issues.

 Mr. Meloro holds a B.E., magna cum laude, from Manhattan College and received a J.D., magna cum laude, from Georgetown University in 1989.
 He is a member of the New York bar, is admitted to practice in various federal district courts and the Court of Appeals for the Federal Circuit, and is a registered patent attorney admitted to practice before the United States Patent and Trademark Office.
-Mr. Meloro is a member of the American Bar Association, the New York Intellectual Property Law Association, where he has served on the Committees on Antitrust Law and Continuing Legal Education, as well as the New Jersey Intellectual Property Law Association.
+Mr. Meloro is a member of the American Bar Association, the New York Intellectual Property Law Association, where he has served on the Committees on Antitrust Law and Continuing Legal Education, as well as the Association of the Bar of the City of New York, where he serves on the Patents Committee, and the New Jersey Intellectual Property Law Association.